drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Building an animation

 To make the visual novel more dynamic, you can use animations.
-You can find more information on how to use animations in the [documentation](/start/canvas-animations-effects.md) ([Use animations in *ink*](/ink/ink-canvas.md#use-the-effects-in-ink)).
+You can find more information about how to use animations [here](/start/canvas-animations-effects.md) ([Using animations in *ink*](/ink/ink-canvas.md#use-the-effects-in-ink)).

 I recommend using Typescript if you need to set a lot of properties, this way you have more control over the animation, more features and types.